AmjadAlthabteh/AmjadAlthabteh/README.md

-Hey, I’m Amjad, I am a backend engineer who enjoys C++ .
+Hey, I’m Amjad, I am a backend engineer who enjoys C++ , at wayne state university

 Into graphics programming and all the rendering behind how things actually show up on screen.